 Interestingly, solving exponential equations was not the reason logarithms were originally developed.
-Historically, up until the advent of calculators and computers, the power of logarithms was that these log properties allowed multiplication, division, roots, and powers to be evaluated using addition and subtraction, which is much easier to compute without a calculator.
-Large books of logarithm values were published listing the logarithms of numbers, such as in the table to the right.
-To find the product of two numbers, the sum of log properties were used.
+Historically, up until the advent of calculators and computers, the power of logarithms was that these log properties reduced multiplication, division, roots, or powers to be evaluated using addition, subtraction, division and multiplication, respectively, which are much easier to compute without a calculator.
+Large books were published listing the logarithms of numbers, such as in the table to the right.
+To find the product of two numbers, the sum of log property was used.
 Suppose for example we didn't know the value of 2 times 3.
-Using the sum property of logs
+Using the sum property of logs: